Debian

 192.168.1.100 myhostname.localdomain myhostname

-To ensure domain functionality (highly recommended) make sure the file /etc/resolv.conf has a search or domain line..e.g.
+To ensure domain functionality (highly recommended) make sure the file /etc/resolv.conf has either a search or domain line..e.g.

 domain localdomain